sharanraj16/ultimateRPS/README.md

   - **Restart Button**: Allows restarting the game at any time.
 - **Game Over Section**: Appears when the game ends, displaying the result and offering an option to play again.
 - **Rules Modal**: Displays game rules when the "Game Rules" button is clicked.
-- **Theme Selection**: Allows players to choose from different themes for a customized look and feel.
 - **Mute Button**: Toggles background music and sound effects on and off.

 ### 2. **Game Logic**